david-guenault/proxcli/README.md

 # Introduction

-proxcli aim to be a unique client for proxmox api running over proxmox api It is not as complete as proxmox tooling but have the hability to work at cluster level from a remote desktop.
+proxcli aim to be a unique client for proxmox running over proxmox api.
+It is not as complete as proxmox tooling but have the hability to work at cluster level from a remote desktop.
 Feel free to contribute with suggestion, documentation or code.

 David GUENAULT (david dot guenault at gmail dot com)

-# technical crédits
+# technical credits

 Thx to:

 - proxmox for this wonderful piece of technology
 - typer (and click) for the cli argument management
 - proxmoxer for the api wrapper against proxmox api

 # installation